TaddyLab/hockey/README.md

 The repository contains R code to first pull the relevant data from nhl.com (using the <a href="https://github.com/acthomasca/nhlscrapr">nhlscrapar</a>
 tool from <a href="http://www.acthomas.ca/comment/">A.C.
 Thomas</a>), and then do a series of analyses using sparse regularized regression.
 Details are provided in the README inside the data, code, and results folders respectively.
-The repository will be accompanied by a blog by Gramacy and Taddy.
+Note that the code linked here is licensed under the GNU Lesser Public License.

 <strong> Teaching </strong>